 This is one of the most essential steps in your preparation for ATSMUN.
 In a nutshell, resolutions are draft proposals of a delegation on a specific agenda item.
 Draft resolutions are official documents, reflecting a Member State's policy.
 As such, the resolutions must be carefully drafted in a particular format, containing all the information you found during your research.
 They must also be in accordance with the provisions of the United Nations Charter.
 At ATSMUN, we want to simulate the real UN Rules of procedure to the best possible extent.
 Hence, the resolution you write for ATSMUN should contain both preambulatory and operative clauses.

+The preambles are clauses that basically explain the problem.
+They should be informative and, they should not propose any action.
 The operative clauses are the suggested solutions and the measures you propose to be adopted so as to tackle a problem or solve a dispute.